 Websites that offer low cost or free stock images

 There are plenty of websites out there that offer free stock photos under the Creative Commons license.
 These sites offer high-quality, professional, free stock photography that can help your content stand out.
 Unsplash and FreeImages are two highly recommended websites for stock images, but we also recommend sites such as Coverr.co, Gratisography, Startup Stock Photos, Life of Pix, Splitshire, Picjumbo, Pixabay, and Pexels.
+But if you are looking for stock photos of people, consider Pikwizard.
 These websites have a trove of photos that cover almost every industry you can think of, from digital marketing, to manufacturing.

 Consequences of using copyrighted images without permission